rsanchez/css-color-extractor/README.md

 var options = {
   withoutGrey: false, // set to true to remove rules that only have grey colors
-  withoutMonochrome: false, // set to true to remove rules that only have grey, black, or white colors };
+  withoutMonochrome: false, // set to true to remove rules that only have grey, black, or white colors
+  colorFormat: null // set to transform colors to the specified format. valid options are: hex, rgb, percent, hsl, hwb, and keyword
+};

 // extract from a full stylesheet